Best CPUs for RTX 5060 Ti in 2025 – our top picks tried and tested

 What is the memory bus width of the RTX 5060 Ti?

 The RTX 5060 Ti has a 128-bit memory bus width, and while the community was hoping for an upgrade in this regard as well, Nvidia decided to stick with the tried-and-tested formula.
-However, that doesn't mean performance will be held back, as the RTX 5080 also has a 256-bit memory bus width, like its predecessor, and it outperformed it by a good margin.
+However, that doesn’t mean performance will be held back, as the RTX 5080 also has a 256-bit memory bus width, like its predecessor, and it outperforms its predecessor by a good margin.

 Latest CPU deals